Dental Career

 A dental student may choose to pursue an AEGD or GPR program after school, or go right to work.

-As you approach graduation, you will need to decide your next steps into your new career.
-You may want to jump into the workplace, in which case read our previous post for a guide on finding your ideal practice.
-On the other hand, many new graduates choose to seek out a post-doctoral training program instead.
-If you’re comparing joining an AEGD vs. GPR, here are a few considerations you should think about carefully before selecting a program.
+As you approach graduation, you must decide your next steps into your new career.
+You may feel ready to jump into the workplace with both feet, so check out our previous post for a guide on finding your ideal practice.
+On the other hand, many new graduates seek a post-doctoral training program instead.
+If you’re comparing joining an AEGD or GPR after dental school, here are a few considerations you should consider carefully.

 AEGD vs. GPR: Which Type of Experience Will Benefit You Most?